Route: Printable Topographic Maps

 The beginning of the trail crosses over a footbridge and then crosses a small stream through a grove of Eucalyptus trees.
 The 0.8 mile trail gradually ascends through a lush rainforest ending at a viewing area set back from the base of the falls.
 There is a low rock wall and suspended cable with signs indicating the danger of landslide and instructing hikers to not go beyond that point.
 Approximately 50 feet from the viewing area there is a marked trail to the left.
 This is Aihualama Trail, which switchbacks up the ridge, through bamboo, offering views of Honolulu and Manoa Valley.
 Aihualama Trail is not suitable for novice hikers.
 There was a landslide next to the waterfall in January of 2002.
-A viewing area with a bench has been established that restricts access to the pool and waterfall, a
+A viewing area with a bench has been established that restricts access to the pool and waterfall.
+DO NOT GO BEYOND THE CABLE, CLOSED AREA SIGNS OR INTO POOL AREA.
+THIS AREA IS DANGEROUS RUSHING WATER AND FALLING ROCKS HAVE BEEN WITNESSED IN THIS AREA.

 Directions: Going East bound on H1: